-The CDR-9150 has powerful built-in path management features designed to make OEM integration quick and easy.
+The CDR-915L has powerful, built-in path management features designed to make OEM integration quick and easy.
 Activating packet acknowledgement will virtually guarantee all data transmitted is received.
-Any packet transmitted by the CDR-9150 is then acknowledged by the receiving radio.
+Any packet transmitted by the CDR-915L is then acknowledged by the receiving radio.
 If any packet is not acknowledged, the transmitting radio will resend the data.
 While reducing throughput, this feature also handles missed transmissions as well as performs path management, allowing full duplex communications.

-The Retries field specifies the number of attempts the radio will make in trying to resend unacknowledged packets.
-The Timeout field determines how long the radio will wait for the acknowledgement before resending.
+The numeric value populated in the Retries field specifies the number of attempts the radio will make in trying to resend unacknowledged packets.
+The value in the Timeout field determines how long the radio will wait for the acknowledgement before resending.
 (See Hardware Timing for more information)